jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 ---

 ## Policy briefs

- In addition to academic articles, I write policy briefs, typically in response to a request for information.

 - **Schuett, J.**, Koessler, L., & Anderljung, M. (2024).
 Response to the RFI related to NIST's assignments under the Executive Order concerning AI. _Centre for the Governance of AI_. <https://www.governance.ai/research-paper/response-to-the-rfi-related-to-nists-assignments-under-the-executive-order-concerning-ai>